 Korean-Style Seoul Bowl- with Gochujang-baked Tempeh, steamed veggies, kimchi and pickled cucumber- a healthy vegan version of Bibimbap!
 AND …you don’t need to be vegan to like this!

 And I say to my heart: rave on.

-This Korean inspired Seoul Bowl (a variation of Bibimbap) is vegan, loaded with healthy veggies and packed full of flavor!
-Korean Chili Roasted Tempeh is the protein featured today, but feel free to swap it out for tofu, meat or even just a simple poached egg.
+This Korean inspired Seoul Bowl (a vegan version of Bibimbap) is loaded up with healthy veggies and packed full of flavor!
+Roasted Tempeh is the protein featured today, but feel free to swap it out for tofu, meat or even just a simple poached egg.

 I’m not sure about you, but I’ve had some terrible tempeh experiences in my life, but this version was so good it even passed the husband test!